Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions: Equilibrium properties of long-range interacting quantum spin systems

 In this final Subsection we comment on the structure of the many-body low-energy spectrum beyond LSW theory.
 To grasp such effects we will make use of degenerate perturbation theory --- i.e., of the Schrieffer-Wolff transformation --- around points in the two phases where $\hat H_\alpha$ becomes diagonal.

 Quite generally,\mpar{Beyond LSW in paramagnetic phase} spin waves provide a rather complete description of low energy properties in the quantum paramagnetic phase, even beyond LSW theory.
 This is best understood in the regime of large external field $h$, where the ground state is $|{\rm GS}\rangle=| \boldsymbol{\Uparrow}\rangle$ and excited states can be described as a set of individual spin lowering excitations.
 The degeneracy of blocks with multiple spin excitations is split by the interactions.
 The effective block Hamiltonian for large $h$ is obtained by projecting out interaction terms that do not conserve $S^z$, i.e. the part of $\hat H_\alpha$ proportional to $\gamma$.\footnote{E.g., it can be checked that $\gamma$ drops out from the LSW spectrum $\omega_{\mathbf k,>}(\alpha)$ in Eq.~\eqref{equilibrium_exc_spectra} to lowest order in $1/h$. } The Holstein-Primakoff transformation maps this effective XX quantum spin model to a model of lattice bosons with variable-range hopping $\propto 1/(\Delta r)^\alpha$.
-Non-linearity of the mapping is associated with the suppression of matrix elements for hopping processes from/to multiply occupied sites.\footnote{In particular, transition amplitudes to states with more than $2s$ bosons at any site are strictly vanishing.} Such unconventional multi-boson interactions [cf. the second line of Eq.~\eqref{eq_gsH4}] produce a scattering phase shift for quantized spin-wave excitations, which can be determined by solving the few-body problem.
+Non-linearity of the mapping is associated with the suppression of matrix elements for hopping processes from/to multiply occupied sites.\footnote{In particular, transition amplitudes to states with more than $2s$ bosons at any site are strictly vanishing.} Such unconventional multi-boson interactions [cf. the second line of Eq.~\eqref{eq_gsH4}] produce a scattering phase shift for quantized spin-wave excitations, which can be determined by solving the few-body problem \footnote{We note that for local systems in one dimension, the exact phase-shifts fully determine the many-body eigenstates via Bethe-Ansatz \cite{franchini2017introduction}. }.
 A qualitatively similar scenario is expected for finite but large enough $h/J_0$, upon rotating the bare Holstein-Primakoff bosons $b_{\mathbf k},b^\dagger_{\mathbf k}$ to the dressed spin-wave basis $\beta_{\mathbf k},\beta^\dagger_{\mathbf k}$ in $\hat H_\alpha$.